fluttercommunity/get_it/README.md

 Additionally you can register asynchronous Singletons which means Singletons that have an initialisation that requires async function calls.
 To be able to control such asynchronous start-up behaviour GetIt supports mechanisms to ensure the correct initialization sequence.

-### Asynchronous creation of Singletons
+### Asynchronous Singletons

-You create an Singleton with an asynchronous initialsation by calling
+You create an Singleton with an asynchronous initialisation by calling

 ```Dart
  void registerSingletonAsync<T>(SingletonProviderFunc<T> providerFunc,